mosip/reporting/README.md

 ## Installation in Kubernetes cluster

 ### Prerequisites

-The installation procedure here assumes that you have installed MOSIP cluster as given [here](https://github.com/mosip/mosip-infra/tree/1.2.0_v3/deployment/v3) and
+* MOSIP cluster installed as given [here](https://github.com/mosip/mosip-infra/tree/1.2.0_v3/deployment/v3)

-* Elasticsearch and Kibana are already installed in the cluster.
+* Elasticsearch and Kibana are already running in the cluster.
-* Postgres is already installed with `extended.conf` as extended config.
+* Postgres is installed with `extended.conf` as extended config.
+(MOSIP default install has this configured)

 ###  Install
 The `scripts/install.sh` installs the following Helm charts: